ceribe/distributed-monitor/README.md

 monitor.die()
 ```

 It is important to call this function after finishing.
-Thank to this monitor will be able to send
+Thanks to this monitor will be able to send
 the token to some process which requested it.
 This assumes that some other process will request token in at most
 2000ms after this process finishes work.
 If 2000ms is not enough, pass a different "finishTimeout" to monitor's constructor.